 What is inventory cost?

 It’s not always enough to know what you paid for a product, and what you sold it for.
-Some businesses have to spend a lot on stock while they have it.
+Some businesses have to spend a lot on inventory while they have it.
 These costs typically include things like storage and insurance but there may be others.
 Dangerous goods, for example, may require you to take expensive health and safety precautions.

 But if your product range or sales volumes grow, periodic inventory management will begin to slow you down.
 That’s when an automated perpetual inventory management system comes into its own.